Nagalakshmi-Pulivarthi/Data-manipulation-with-Polars/README.md

 # Data- Processing with Python Polars
+This repository includes two essential files:

-This repo has two files.
-One explains the basic idea of Python Polars, such as how to use it for data manipulation instead of pandas.
+Introduction to Python Polars: This file provides a comprehensive overview of Python Polars, demonstrating how to use it for data manipulation as an alternative to pandas.

-I have also used one other library: Glob.
-This is a Python library, which stands for global.
-Its function searches for files that match a specific file pattern or name.

-The second (main2.py) file uses the same syntax as the first example but uses complex functions to retrieve complex data, such as a customer report like the one below.
+Advanced Data Retrieval (main2.py): This file builds on the basics, utilizing the same syntax but incorporating more complex functions to extract detailed data, such as generating customer reports.
+Additionally, the project leverages the Glob library, a Python tool for searching files that match specific patterns or names, enhancing file handling capabilities.

 ![image](https://github.com/user-attachments/assets/223c3f11-b4f3-49c4-9148-7bde04bc6385)